Dynamic Client Registration Overview

 - Using Dynamic Client Registration

-If you take the time to learn more about DCR, you will be rewarded with a safer and more dynamic network.
-Using DCR, you can better manage the security risks around distributing applications.
-To this end, Curity provides a templatized approach to dynamic client administration.
-Also using the various authentication options for client registration, you can create a flexible system that doesn't expose your organization to vulnerabilities.
+With dynamic client registration you can better manage the security risks around distributing applications.
+To this end, the Curity Identity Server provides a templatized approach to dynamic client administration.
+Also, using the various authentication options for client registration, you can create a flexible system that doesn't expose your organization to vulnerabilities.

 Jacob Ideskog